Apologia: The Fullness of Christian Truth

 It also used to be customary in Naples for married couples to refrain from marital relations on the 25th of March.
 Why?
 Because it was said that children born 9 months later, on Christmas Day, would become witches if female, or werewolves if male.
 To assuage each other's feelings, spouses would give each other a type of hard candy called franfellicco.

-In Hertfordshire, England, the tradition is, or at least was, to eat "Pope Ladies" -- little breads made in the shapes of women.
+In Hertfordshire, England, the tradition is, or at least was, to eat "Pope Ladies" -- little breads made in the shapes of women -- well, the torso, arms, and heads of women.

 Pope Ladies